Chart Color Schemes

 Population growth drivers in Llanarth are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Llanarth's population is estimated at around 2,339 people.
-This reflects an increase of 37 people since the 2021 Census, which reported a population of 2,302 people.
-The change was inferred from AreaSearch's resident population estimate of 2,313 following examination of ABS's latest ERP data release in June 2024 and validation of an additional 10 new addresses since the Census date.
-This level of population equates to a density ratio of 954 persons per square kilometer, which is relatively in line with averages seen across areas assessed by AreaSearch.
-Over the past decade, Llanarth demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing its SA3 area.
+As of Feb 2026, Llanarth's population is estimated at around 2,339.
+This reflects an increase of 37 people since the 2021 Census, which reported a population of 2,302.
+The change is inferred from AreaSearch's estimate of the resident population as 2,313 in June 2024, based on the latest ERP data release by the ABS, and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 954 persons per square kilometer.
+Over the past decade, Llanarth has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA3 area.
 Population growth was primarily driven by natural growth contributing approximately 73.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median growth is projected for locations outside capital cities, with Llanarth expected to expand by 518 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.8% over the 17 years.
+An above median population growth is projected for locations outside capital cities, with the suburb expected to expand by 510 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.8% in total over the 17 years.

 Frequently Asked Questions - Population